 Dec.
 2, 1972 was amazing.
 Sarah Newton planned to go out with Bill that night, of course.
 That’s usually the way it went after the games.
 A lot of people were planning on staying up in Birmingham.
 But they had decided to drive back to Auburn, win or lose.
 They both had finals on Monday.
 They could maybe get some late dinner and just hang out at Sewell Hall, or maybe grab some toilet paper and head up to Toomer’s Corner, which had become a thing that season.
 At least, hopefully they could.
 Fingers crossed.
 Whatever happened, they’d be together.

-They’d only been an item a little while.
-They were from the same area — their high schools were rivals — but had only met at Auburn.
+They’d only been a thing a little while.
+They were from the same area — their high schools were rivals — but only met at Auburn.
 She was in biology with some of the football players.
 Bill asked them to introduce him.
 He’d seen her around.
 He liked they way she walked to class.
-Especially up the stairs.
+He liked the ways she walked up the stairs.

 Eventually, they got married — the cheerleader and the guy who blocked the punts.

 She didn’t even know he’d actually gotten both of them until later… probably right around the time she and her best friend Susan put on those Go To Hell Bama cowboy hats on and climbed as high as they could up some of the Legion Field beams, still in their cheerleader uniforms, and absolutely out of their War Damn minds.

 It took a little while for their dates to come out of the locker room.
 Bill, hot, exhausted, still trying to recuperate, got out first.
 He wasn’t the main draw.
 There was still a little confusion as to who’d gotten the second one.
 Aw shucks, he told the reporters, it didn’t matter.
 If he hadn’t, Roger would have.

 David, stark naked, a touchdown ball in each arm — Bill never got one, except for the photo — was where the quotes were.